vncprado/vpradodafons/_pages/about.md

     <p>St. John's, NL</p>

 news: false
-social: true
+social: false
 ---

 Hi!

-I'm a assistant professor in the Department of Computer Science at Memorial University of Newfoundland.
+I'm an assistant professor in the Department of Computer Science at the Memorial University of Newfoundland.
-My research interests are Robotics, Tactile sensing, Robotic manipulation, Human-machine interaction, Human-robot interaction, Applied machine learning, Artificial intelligence .
+My research interests are Robotics, Tactile sensing, Robotic manipulation, Human-machine interaction, Human-robot interaction, Applied machine learning and Artificial intelligence.

-Formation:
+Education:

-  * PhD Electrical and Computer Engineering - University of Ottawa (2020)
+  * Ph.D. in Electrical and Computer Engineering, University of Ottawa, 2020.
-  * MSc Systems and Computing - Military Institute of Engineering [BRA] (2013)
+  * M.Sc.
+Systems and Computing, Military Institute of Engineering, Brazil, 2013.
-  * BSc Computer Science - Federal University of Tocantins [BRA] (2010)
+  * B.Sc.
+Computer Science, Federal University of Tocantins, Brazil, 2010

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.